Ordered Patch Theory

 §6.
 Closure Summary

-T-14 Deliverables
+T-14 Deliverables (v2)

 2. Corollary T-14a (Functional Equivalence Is Too Coarse).
-The OPT-relevant equivalence relation is bandwidth-structure equivalence — strictly finer than input-output functional equivalence.
+The OPT-relevant equivalence relation is implementation equivalence — preservation of (B_{\max}, \lambda_H, \alpha_H, \hat{K}_\theta, \mathcal{M}_\tau) — strictly finer than input-output functional equivalence.

 3. Corollary T-14b (No Dilemma for OPT).
-OPT is positioned on neither horn of Doerig et al.’s dilemma: it grants that behaviour underdetermines conscious status (because its criterion is architectural) and supplies an inspectable architectural test.
+OPT is positioned on neither horn of Doerig et al.’s dilemma: it grants that behaviour underdetermines conscious status (because its criterion is architectural) and supplies an inspectable implementation-and-execution test.

 Remaining open items

 This appendix is maintained alongside theoretical_roadmap.pdf.
-References: Theorem P-4 (Appendix P-4), Stability Filter (Appendix T-1), preprint §7.4 (IIT comparison and Unfolding Argument response), [96] Doerig et al. 2019, [97] Aaronson 2014, [98] Barrett & Mediano 2019, [99] Hanson 2020.
+References: Conjecture P-4 (Appendix P-4), Stability Filter (Appendix T-1), preprint §6.4 and §7 Positioning, IIT row (IIT comparison; the in-text Unfolding Argument response is now Theorem T-14 itself), [96] Doerig et al. 2019, [97] Aaronson 2014, [98] Barrett & Mediano 2019, [99] Hanson 2020.